jorgmayo/recursionschemes/recursionTalk.md

 ---

-Now we can build expressions from integers using `ana`and know how to reduce it using `cata` so we can combine both reading the direct diagram:
+Now,,we can build expressions from integers using `ana`and know how to reduce it using `cata`.
+We can combine both to get a new evaluator by reading the direct diagram:

 <p align="center" >
     <img src="examples/example9.png" />
 </p>

-The new function we get (`ana o cata`) is callled hylomorphism, and is pretty usefull.
-For example, we can use it to check that or `findDivisorsOf` and `evalToInt` rise the starting value if we did it one after another:
+The new function (`ana o cata`) is called hylomorphism and is pretty useful.
+For example, we can use it to check that our `findDivisorsOf` and `evalToInt` raise the starting value if we did one after another:

 ```scala
 def hylo[A, B, F[_]](ev1: A => F[A])(ev2: F[B] => B)(implicit functor: Functor[F]): A => B = {